newrelic/terraform-provider-newrelic/website/docs/r/workload.html.markdown

 ## Import

-New Relic One workloads can be imported using a concatenated string of the format `<account_id>:<workload_id>:<guid>`, e.g.
+New Relic workloads can be imported using a concatenated string of the format `<account_id>:<workload_id>:<guid>`, e.g.

 ```bash